Pressure switch – where is it?

 Post your response as a comment here, please and we’ll press on figuring out your compressor problem.
 Also, look at the Troubleshooting category on the site map page for links to more pages with info.

-Kyle, unless there is something failing on your Emglo air compressor, the cut in pressure level and the cut out pressure level are factory set.
+Kyle, unless there is something failing on your Emglo air compressor to affect the settings of the pressure switch, the cut in pressure level and the cut out pressure level are factory set.

 To me that means that the settings are optimal, set by the factory, and the air compressor will run best at those settings.

-If you would like to increase the cut out pressure, recognize that in so doing you will likely overload and ultimately destroy the compressor.
+If you would like to increase the cut out pressure, recognize that in so doing you will could overload and ultimately destroy the compressor.

 If you increase the cut in pressure, the lower level where the compressor restarts, then you are possibly not going to allow the compressor time to cool between cycles, and that, too, will ultimately damage the compressor.